bmyerz/pogil-for-computer-organization/index.md

 ## Acknowledgement

-Funding for this project was generously provided by an [ACM Special Projects Award](https://sigcse.org/sigcse/programs/special/awards).
+* Funding for this project was generously provided by an [ACM Special Projects Award](https://sigcse.org/sigcse/programs/special/awards).
+* These activities are based on an instruction strategy called Process-oriented Guided Inquiry Learning (POGIL)

 # More information